Paul Billik: His life before aviation

 Billik was born on 27 March 1891 in Haatsch in the Silesian region of what was then Germany, and is now the Czech Republic.
 He attended school in Ratibor (Racibórz) until 1910.

 In 1911, he joined the 157th Infantry Regiment of the 12th Division and was based in Brzeg.
-He was promoted up to the rank of corporal during the next two years.
-He was still in this regiment when World War I started, and he went into battle with it.
+He was promoted to the rank of corporal, over the next two years.
+He was still in this regiment when World War I started, and he went into battle with them.
 In November 1915, he received a commission, apparently on the battlefield, which suggests uncommon courage and ability.
 In May 1916, he transferred to the Fliegertruppe for aviation training.

 Flying service

 Billik trained with Fliegerersatz-Abteilung 4.
-From January through 26 March 1917 he flew defensive patrols with Schutzstaffel 4, and he trained to fly single seat fighter aircraft.
-On 1 April 1917 he joined the Prussian Jagdstaffel 12, which was soon commanded by Oberleutnant Adolf Ritter von Tutschek.
+From January through 26 March 1917, he flew defensive patrols with Schutzstaffel 4, and he trained to fly single seat fighter aircraft.
+On 1 April 1917 he joined the Prussian Jagdstaffel 12, which was later commanded by Oberleutnant Adolf Ritter von Tutschek.
 He was assigned an Albatros fighter to fly, which he personalized with his good luck insignia of a pre-Nazi swastika.